Trends

 Does the proportion of people with disability who have their needs fully met vary between states and territories?

 The data in the graph and the table below show the proportion of people with disability (of all ages) who had their needs for assistance fully met, grouped by Australian states and territories.
-In 2018, 76% of people with disability living in Western Australia had their needs fully met, as did 66% in both Tasmania and the Northern Territory (please note that the proportion for the Northern Territory has a high margin of error and should be used with caution).
+In 2022, 65% of people with disability living in Western Australia and 59% in Tasmania had their needs fully met.

 Source: